-All Saints' School History

-There has been an All Saints' School in Emscote for over one hundred years.
+All Saints' School History There has been an All Saints' School in Emscote for over one hundred years.
 Originally, it was housed in a Victorian building adjacent to the Church.
 There have always been strong links with the Church and the community.
-This tradition continues to flourish and the school is pleased to hold Community, Harvest, Christmas, Easter and Leavers' Services in the Church.
-The school has good relationships with the local community and is well supported by an active Friends Association.
+This tradition continues to flourish and the school is pleased to hold Harvest, Christmas, Easter and Leavers' Services in the Church; the church is also used to hold federation assemblies where children from both schools can come together.
+The school has good relationships with the local community and is well supported by an active Parent Teacher Association (PTA).
 The school was re-housed in the 1960's in a new building, which was extended in 2015.
 The original building has eight individual classrooms, practical areas for art, science, etc and a computer suite.
 The extension has provided two further classrooms, a meeting room and corridors which link all areas of the school together around a central courtyard 'Garden of Reflection'.
 We are fortunate to have a wonderful school site with extensive playing fields, a conservation area and two surfaced playgrounds, with a range of play equipment and resources.
 The school conservation area provides a valuable resource for science investigations and other related activities.
 In September 2012 we became federated with Emscote Infant School to further support the link between the schools.
 The Church, shops, factories, canal and nearby river all make an interesting environment and provide excellent resources for learning.
 The school serves the local community of Emscote, which has a strong sense of identity and a social mix.
 It also caters for a significant number of pupils from outside the area.
 All Saints' values its Christian ethos, whilst recognising and welcoming the fact that other faiths and cultures (including those with no faith) are represented in the school and community.

-Admission Procedures

-For County and Controlled schools, such as All Saints', the admission authority is the local education authority and it sets the criteria for admission.
-The description of the area served by the school is as follows:

-The catchment area is to the west of the River Avon as far south as the railway bridge.
+Admission Procedures For County and Controlled schools, such as All Saints', the admission authority is the local education authority and it sets the criteria for admission.
+The description of the area served by the school is as follows: The catchment area is to the west of the River Avon as far south as the railway bridge.
 Boundary line follows the railway line to Emscote Road then crosses to the Grand Union Canal which it follows to the Coventry Road.
 The Coventry Road forms the western boundary.
 The published criteria for entry are: